-The Young Entrepreneur Series were a series of events related to Entrepreneurship and Pitch Johnny.
-Student engaged in these meetings learned what it meant to develop an idea, pitch the idea, and hear from those who were, or are currently in industry.
+The Young Entrepreneur Series is a series of events related to Entrepreneurship, Innovation, and Pitch Johnny.
+Students that engage in these events learn what it means to develop an idea, how to pitch an idea, and are able to receive first-hand feedback from those who were, or are currently in the industry.

 These events were: